LRCarroll/LRCarroll.github.io/curricilum.md

 **Supervisor:** <a href="https://unidirectory.auckland.ac.nz/profile/n-gaston">A/Prof. Nicola Gaston</a>

 **Overview:** A visiting researcher for 6 weeks where the fundimental computation techniques for surface modifications were learnt.
 This work ended up being one chapter in my thesis.

 ### Summer Research Internship (November 2017 - February 2018)
 <a href="https://www.canterbury.ac.nz/study/subjects/chemical-and-process-engineering/">Chemical and Process Engineering</a>, University of Canterbury

 **Supervisors:** <a href="https://www.canterbury.ac.nz/engineering/contact-us/people/matt-james-watson.html">Prof. Matt Watson</a> and <a href="https://www.canterbury.ac.nz/engineering/contact-us/people/catherine-bishop.html">A/Prof. Catherine Bishop</a>

 **Topic:** *Ultra-High Temperature Electrolysis to Produce Titanium*

-**Overiew:** Conducted thermodynamic calculates relating to the electrolysis of slag and evaluate <a href="https://thermocalc.com/">Thermo-Calc</a> as a viable software package for this.
+**Overview:** Conducted thermodynamic calculates relating to the electrolysis of slag and evaluate <a href="https://thermocalc.com/">Thermo-Calc</a> as a viable software package for this.

 ### Bachelor of Science with Honours (March 2017 - December 2017)